Calendar

 Major Events

-33,000 pings (equiv. to 109091 square meters) of land was acquired during the Japanese occupation at the Da’an 12 jia” (literally, an administrative zone of 12 hectares at Da’an) Administration Zone, for the establishment of the Industrial Research Institute.
+33,000 pings (equiv. to 109091 square meters) of land was acquired during the Japanese colonial period at the “Daan 12 jia” Administration Zone, for the establishment of the Industrial Research Institute.
 The Taiwan Governor-General’s Office prioritized the relocation of existing lab equipment, so procurement of the land and the building of Number 2 Hall (now C-LAB Old Office Building) became key projects in its Phase 1 Plan.
 The Building Construction Section of the Taiwan Governor-General’s Office was commissioned to build Number 2 Hall, with aspirations of building the largest scientific facility on the island and have it completed by 1944.

 Front elevation and main entrance of Number 2 Hall in the early days of Taiwan’s retrocession.
 Photo: LIFE Magazine

-Ministry of National Defense (MND) Occupancy Following Relocation of the Nationalist Government
+Ministry of National Defense Occupancy Following Relocation of the Nationalist Government

 From 1948 to 1949, the Government of the R.O.C. and personnel relocated to Taiwan, and with its priority towards national defense reassigned Industrial Research Institute premises as MND Ren-ai Base and later as Air Force Command Headquarters.